mikelangelo-project/osv-spark-demo/README.md

 Notice how we're referencing spark-master not by IP, but by k8s Service name "spark-master.default.svc.cluster", which we've previously deployed.
 This way we don't even need to manually lookup the spark-master's IP, but rather leave it to the Kubernetes to do this for us.

+## License
+Unless specifically noted, all parts of this project are licensed under the [Apache 2.0 license](LICENSE).

+## Acknowledgements
+This code has been developed within the [MIKELANGELO project](https://www.mikelangelo-project.eu) (no. 645402), started in January 2015, and co-funded by the European Commission under the
+H2020-ICT-07-2014: Advanced Cloud Infrastructures and Services programme.